Traits and Characteristics of the World’s Best Sales Leaders

 Becoming a sales leader is not a simple step up the ladder.
 It is a major decision that often requires personal sacrifice.
 Sales leadership means putting your team before yourself.
 It means making choices that benefit the group, even when those choices do not benefit you personally.
 This is why aspiring leaders must look inward and decide whether they truly have the traits and characteristics needed to lead at the highest level.

-The world’s best sales leaders share specific qualities that consistently separate them from average managers and struggling leaders.
-These traits form the foundation of their success.
+I have spent more than 13 years recruiting sales professionals and sales leaders for manufacturing and industrial companies.
+In that time, I have evaluated hundreds of leadership candidates.
+The patterns are consistent.
+The world's best sales leaders share specific qualities that separate them from average managers and struggling leaders.
+These traits form the foundation of their success, and they show up clearly when you know what to look for.

 The Best Sales Leaders Are Highly Accountable